-This option offers borrowers up to $10,000 for FHA, VA, or USDA loans, or up to $7,500 for conventional loans.
+This option offers borrowers up to $10,000 for a FHA, VA, or USDA, or conventional loan.
 This financial assistance comes as an interest-free second mortgage to eligible participants.

 FL Homeownership Loan Program

-The Florida Homeownership Loan Program offers a second mortgage up to $10,000 through a second mortgage.
+The Florida Homeownership Loan Program offers a second mortgage up to $10,000 at a 3% interest rate through a second mortgage.
 The mortgage has a 15-year term, and monthly payments are required.

 HFA Preferred/HFA Advantage PLUS

-The HFA Preferred and HFA Advantage PLUS programs can offer between 3–5% of the purchase price as a forgivable second mortgage.
+The HFA Preferred and HFA Advantage PLUS programs can offer 3–5% of the home purchase price as a forgivable second mortgage.